nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Workflow_Documentation/NF_MAAgilent1ch/README.md

 > Note: The outputs from the Agilent 1 Channel Microarray Processing Subworkflow are documented in the [GL-DPPD-7112-A.md](../../../Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112-A.md) processing protocol.

 **Analysis Staging Subworkflow**
+> Note: only applicable for [Approach 1](#3a-approach-1-run-the-workflow-on-a-genelab-agilent-1-channel-microarray-dataset) and [Approach 3](#3c-approach-3-run-the-workflow-using-an-isa-archive)

    - Output:
      - \*_microarray_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)